Kerman1337/Keyforgetful/README.md

 ## 📝 **FAQ**

-* Q: Why do anyone need it when Google, Apple and others already has the auto-saves on their devices & web-browsers?
+* Q: Why do anyone need it when Google, Apple and others already have the auto-saves on their devices & web-browsers?
 * A: Actually, I saw my teachers have a huge amount of saved passwords / logins, but they are incorrent in most cases and they don't even edit already saved passwords.
 Maybe this project will make them to edit / save the actual data.

 * Q: Linux / masOS supported?